rekhaDevs/samagragovernance.in/src/pages/team/index.md

-      The penchant for problem solving while translating ideas on paper into reality, brings Shraya to Samagra.
+      The penchant for problem solving while translating ideas on paper into reality, brought her to Samagra.
 Currently, she is part of the Niramaya team in Uttar Pradesh.
     image: /img/shraya.jpg
     linkedInProfile: 'https://www.linkedin.com/in/shraya-sapru/'
     name: Shraya Sapru
     project: Niramaya
-  - bio: >
+  - bio: >-
       Shreyashi holds a Master’s degree in Management Studies with a specialization in Urban Management from CEPT University, Ahmedabad and a Bachelor’s degree in Architecture from Maulana Azad National Institute of Technology, Bhopal.

       Before joining Samagra, she was working as a Senior Architect with L&T Construction.
 She has also interned with many ULBs, NGOs, NPOs, development banks such as NABARD, which further drew her towards public sector development and governance consulting.
-A strong passion to create impact at scale brought Shreyashi to Samagra.
+A strong passion to create impact at scale brought her to Samagra.
 Currently, she is part of the KONNECT team in Odisha.
     image: /img/9.jpg
     linkedInProfile: 'https://www.linkedin.com/in/shreyashi-soni-2908/'
     name: Shreyashi Soni